Datamuseum-DK/Q1-Emulator/docs/source/emulator/running.rst

 Breakpoint
 ^^^^^^^^^^
-You might want to halt the program and printout various information when the Program Counter reaches a certain address.
+You might want to halt the program and print out various information when the Program Counter reaches a certain address.
 To do this:

 .. code-block:: text